Vic-ai/api-docs/src/v0/invoices/README.md

 You can make the id the internal id (from vic.ai) or the external id (from your system).

+### Uploads

+The maximum file size allowed to upload is 64MB.

 ### Example

 ```bash